 Sunflower, a plant whose botanical name is Helianthus is an herbaceous plant of the Aster family.
 Sunflowers are planted all over the world mostly in tropical countries.
 They grow well in places with lots of sunshine.

 Originally sunflowers were domiciled in the great North American prairies.
-Before white settlers came to America, native Red Indians cultivated sunflower crops southwest of the Mississippi River for its medicinal, oil and nutritional properties.
+Before white settlers came to America, Native Americans cultivated sunflower crops southwest of the Mississippi River for its medicinal, oil and nutritional properties.
 Currently, it’s grown in most parts of the world.

 The sunflower plant can grow up to a height of 3 meters.
 It produces a flower head of about 30 cm wide, the flower head produces petals called florets that grow on the outer and inner part of the flower.

 The outer petal bearing florets are sterile florets and are mostly yellow.
 The inner florets, called disc florets, mature into edible seeds that produce sunflower oil.
 The flower’s clusters grow in a spiral pattern that faces the sun.
 The sunflower’s stem is hardy and strong enough to carry the weight of the flower head.